Peter Jennings: Honors

-Jennings won numerous honors throughout his career, including 16 Emmys and two George Foster Peabody Awards.
+Jennings won numerous honors throughout his career, including 16 Emmy Awards and two George Foster Peabody Awards.
 His work on World News Tonight and Peter Jennings Reporting consistently won Overseas Press Club and duPont-Columbia awards.
 At the peak of his popularity, Jennings was named "Best Anchor" by the Washington Journalism Review in 1988, 1989, 1990, and 1992.
 The Radio and Television News Directors Association awarded Jennings its highest honor, the Paul White Award in 1995, in recognition of his lifetime contributions to journalism.
 In 2004, he was awarded with the Edward R. Murrow Award for Lifetime Achievement in Broadcasting from Washington State University.

 Just eight days before his death, Jennings was informed that he would be inducted into the Order of Canada, the nation's highest civilian honor.
 His daughter, Elizabeth, accepted the insignia on his behalf in October 2005.
 On February 21, 2006, New York City Mayor Michael Bloomberg designated the block on West 66th Street between Columbus Avenue and Central Park West as Peter Jennings Way in honor of the late anchor; the block was formerly home to the ABC News headquarters.
 In October 2006, The Walt Disney Company, which bought ABC in 1996, posthumously named Jennings a Disney Legend, the company's highest honor.
 He was the first ABC News employee so honored.
 In January 2011, Jennings was posthumously inducted into the Academy of Television Arts and Sciences' Television Hall of Fame.